ghassanarnouk/Ultimate-LaTeX-template/README.md

 # Ultimate-LaTeX-template

-An advanced template to produce professional-looking documents.
+An advanced template to produce professional-looking documents :green_book: